-This Camino walk has been specifically designed for Australians who want to experience the famous Camino track with limited time.
+Treat yourself to the best of the Camino, with the best accommodation along the route!
+This Camino walk has been specifically designed for Australians who want to experience the famous Camino track with limited time and with extra flexibility.
 On this 18 day Pack Free walk, we showcase the highlights of the popular pilgrim route of the Way of St James from the French town of Le Puy, through the Pyrenees to the end of the camino at Santiago de Compostela in Spain.
 Following in the footsteps of pilgrims over the past 1000 years, we will walk medieval French villages, the Pyrenees mountains, picturesque hamlets and pretty forests.
-From Le Puy in France to Sarria in Spain we walk the best sections of the camino and then walk the last 100kms of the route so you can receive the pilgrim certificate – the Compostela when you arrive in Santiago.
+From Le Puy in France to Santiago de Compostela in Spain we walk the best sections of the camino including the last 100kms of the route so you can receive the pilgrim certificate – the Compostela.
 We have hand-picked each hotel along the journey to ensure you will stay in the best accommodation available in each town including three magnificent chateaus, where you will enjoy local produce and wines, as well as warm hospitality.
 Each day is flexible allowing our guests to opt-out of any day’s walking and travel with our host guide to explore the towns.

 Pack Free Walking Holiday

 This walk is designed as a Pack Free walking allowing our guests to enjoy the landscapes they walk, without the burden of carrying a heavy pack.
 After all, walks should be enjoyed not endured.
 Each day our guests will walk with a small day pack big enough to carry your lunch, water and camera and your bags will be transported to your accommodation each day.